 Depending on the duration of your affiliate landing page, your call to action can appear several times, from the top of your page to the body copy itself to the end of the page.
 This helps users to make buying decisions at various stages, allowing them quick access no matter where they are on the page.

 In addition, as mobile devices account for a significant portion of eCommerce purchases, a call-to-action that is “above the fold” ensures that potential customers can see it as soon as they land on the page.
 Even on pages with endless scrolling, this trick always directs their attention right away.

 However, modern best practices suggest that having a single click location is more efficient – and this is particularly true for short landing pages that do not require scrolling at all.

-Irrespective of that, the color of your CTA button should be something that corresponds with your page colors – a color that stands out and is incredibly easy to distinguish between the rest of the page.
+Irrespective of that, the color of your CTA button should be something that corresponds with your page colors – a color that stands out and is incredibly easy to distinguish from the rest of the page.
 You’re also going to want to settle on a copy for your CTA button.

 Consider the following popular choices:

 - Buy or purchase now